vanderlei-filho/HEAT/README.md

 - --debug: Print debug information (not only SCR debug default messages)
 - --use-scr-need-checkpoint: Use SCR_Need_checkpoint to checkpoint the application
+- --run-until-success (only for jacobi_scr) If specified, run the command until it returns 0  (caution: this may cause an infinite loop)
+- --retry-delay <delay_time> (only if --run-until-success is specified) Delay time in seconds between retries.
+Default: 1 second.

 ### Arguments